Chart

 • Occupational health and safety activities are periodically followed and discussed at the management level through the Company’s Health and Safety Committee.

-• Occupational health and safety policies have been established and and related measures are routinely executed.
+• Occupational health and safety policies have been established and related measures are routinely executed.

 • Health- and safety-related rules have been put in place and training is carried out on a regular basis.

-• Safety-first and compliance have been designated as basic principles of the UACJ Way, a set of guidelines for all employees, and occupational health and safety are given top priority in business activities.
+• Safety and compliance have been designated as basic principles of the UACJ Way, a set of guidelines for all employees, and occupational health and safety are given top priority in business activities.

 • Management resources are allocated and countermeasures taken to eliminate hazards in the workplace, including fire and explosion risk assessments.